Registration

 Registration procedures at Judson depend on the type of student:

 Once a new student has met all admission requirements, they are emailed logins for MyJudson and Judson email.
 At this point, their records are forwarded to the Registrar’s Office for processing.
-Normally, within 7-10 days an Academic Advisor is assigned and a New Student Packet is emailed to the student’s personal and Judson email.
-Once their enrollment deposit has been received, the student will receive another email with registration details.
-Students may sign up for one of Judson’s summer New Student Orientation Days where they will meet with an advisor, review their schedule, and take care of business with other offices.
-In some cases, a phone/email advising appointment can be arranged.
-The advisor and the registrar’s staff are available to help the student navigate MyJudson and answer any questions regarding courses, schedules or transfer coursework.
+Normally, within 7-10 days an Academic Advisor is assigned and a New Student Packet is emailed to the student’s personal and Judson email with instructions for accessing an online course which contains information about academic policies, student resources, and registration.
+Undergraduate students will also attend Judson’s New Student Orientation Days where they will meet with an advisor, review their schedule, and take care of business with other offices.
+The advisor and the registrar’s staff are available to help the student navigate MyJudson and answer any questions regarding courses, schedules, or transfer coursework.
 Any of the processes mentioned above can also be completed during Welcome Weekend just before classes begin.
 The Registrar’s Office reserves the right to pre-load courses to assure accuracy.
 The student is allowed to change sections of pre-loaded courses if necessary.

-In late March to early April, continuing students receive an email from the Registrar which explains the pre-registration procedure.
-Using their degree audit, their 4-year plan, the catalog and the course schedule on MyJudson, the student selects courses and completes the Student Worksheet for Registration.
-The student then sets up a meeting with their Academic Advisor who reviews the worksheet and clears them for registration.
-At this point, the student will be allowed to register on MyJudson for the following fall, spring and summer at their assigned time according to their classification - seniors first, freshmen last.
+Each semester, continuing students receive an email from the Registrar which explains the pre-registration procedure.
+The student sets up a meeting with their Academic Advisor, who will review the student's advising worksheet and their academic plan and clear them for registration.
+At this point, the student will be allowed to register on MyJudson for the following semester at their assigned time according to their classification - seniors first, freshmen last.
+Students must resolve all holds on their account prior to registration.

 If a student withdraws during a semester or does not attend for one or more semesters, the student is required to complete the admissions process again (see the Admissions pages of the catalog for more details).
 Once the student has been re-admitted, they will receive a New Student Packet email.
-After paying the enrollment deposit, the student will receive another email with registration details.
 Readmit students work with their Academic Advisors to determine what courses they need.
 When the advisor has cleared the student for registration, the student will be allowed to register on MyJudson.

 Unclassified Students

-Non-degree seeking students must apply through the Registrar's Office.
-Once accepted, they are registered by registrar's staff and will be held to the same drop/withdrawal policies as degree-seeking students.
+Non-degree and certificate-seeking students must apply through MyJudson.
+Once accepted, tthey will receive a New Student Packet email and will be held to the same registration/drop/withdrawal policies as degree-seeking students.
 Priority seating in all courses is given to degree-seeking students.
 Please call (847) 628-1154 for details.

 High School Prep Students